-Staff's previous concerns regarding the design of the public square have been alleviated with the proposed design which now has the potential to be a distinctive neighborhood open space.
+Staff and the Commission's previous concerns regarding the design of the public square have been alleviated with the proposed design which now has the potential to be a distinctive neighborhood open space.

-With the condition of approval that movable chairs and tables be provided, by the property owner, within the square to ensure additional opportunities for seating which are not associated with the adjacent commercial spaces, this guideline may be met.
+With the conditions of approval that movable chairs and tables be provided, by the property owner, within the square to ensure additional opportunities for seating which are not associated with the adjacent commercial spaces, that the benches be made of Ipé, and that the middle round bench in the middle of the square be eliminated, this guideline is met.